Tags Deployment

 Light

-Here, a Darwinium profiling instance is added directly to the page(s) where profiling is wanted and a follow up API call to Darwinium is performed to make decisions and receive data back.
+In a Darwinium Tags deployment, a profiling instance is added directly to the page(s) and follow up API calls to Darwinium are performed to make decisions and receive data back.

 The profiling tags approach may be used in conjunction with Edge deployments, or as a standalone solution.